2018 Peru earthquake

 An earthquake struck Peru at 04:18:45 PET (09:18:45 UTC) on 14 January 2018.
 It had a magnitude of 7.1 with a maximum perceived intensity of VII (very strong) on the Mercalli intensity scale.
-Two deaths have been reported, with a further 139 people injured.
+One death was officially reported, though early reports initially claimed two, with a further 139 people injured.
 Widespread damage to adobe houses was reported with 443 homes being destroyed.
 An initial tsunami warning was later rescinded.

 Background

 Earthquakes are common in Peru, especially in the Arequipa coastal area of Peru.
 This particular earthquake was a result of thrust faulting on the destructive boundary between the Nazca plate and the South American plate.
 As evidenced by the 2007 earthquake, many homes are not built to any type of standard making them prone to significant damage.
 Earthquakes can threaten industry as well as the population.
 Many of the copper mines are vulnerable to quakes, but there were no reports of damage to them.